JoshuaClugston/blog_plotting_styles/README.md

-This repository provides the style used @joshuaclugston.com for plots/figures created using Python.
+This repository provides the style used @joshuaclugston.com for plots/figures created with Python's Matplotlib.
-As outlined below, included here is the matplotlib style file, a bash script which moves the style file to a specified directory before optionally cleaning up, and a test script for previewing the style on a partially randomly generated plot.
+As outlined below, included here is the Matplotlib style file, a bash script which moves the style file to a specified directory before optionally cleaning up, and a test script for previewing the style on a partially randomly generated plot.